We’ve all had the conversation. “Got a minute.” One of your valued teammates sits you down to tell you they are leaving.

 There is another great free tool for this: Trello.
 If you have not used Trello before, this is a project management tool that has a free version that is perfect for managing processes like a recognition program.
 You can set reminders, tag people, access via mobile, and more.

 Some human resources software has features built in for employee recognition software.
-Our platform, Guhroo, has birthday and anniversary reminders along with an announcement feature for you to share information with the entire team.
+Our online HR platform has birthday and anniversary reminders along with an announcement feature for you to share information with the entire team.
 Combine this with the ongoing employee engagement surveys and you have a full arsenal of tools to engage your team.

 Your employees are your most important asset, make sure you treat them as such!